hannahlu/comp160-engineering/README.md

 9. U. Wilhelmsson, H. Engstrom, J. Brusk and P. A. Ostblad, "Accessible Game Culture Using Inclusive Game Design - Participating in a Visual Culture That You Cannot See," 2015 7th International Conference on Games and Virtual Worlds for Serious Applications (VS-Games), Skovde, 2015, pp. 1-8.
 10. M. Matsuo, T. Miura, M. Sakajiri, J. Onishi and T. Ono, "ShadowRine: Accessible game for blind users, and accessible action RPG for visually impaired gamers," 2016 IEEE International Conference on Systems, Man, and Cybernetics (SMC), Budapest, 2016, pp. 002826-002827.
 ###  User Sensitive Inclusive Design (USID) [15]
-### Obstacles
-1. Time pressures in gaming industry
-2. Application of accessibility during the development of games, and not only an afterthought
-3. Teaching of accessible game engineering best practices in higher-education
-4. The high visual reliance of mainstream games
-5. Awareness and research of the benefits of gaming for the visually impaired
-6. Developing techniques to implement evenly-matched games between able and non-able bodied players
-7. Costs: "the efforts of game accessibility must have a realistic financial grounding, otherwise they risk not become implemented in mainstream games." "to get mainstream games to be accessible to as many as possible we need first to resolve the financial issues, which are related to the time and effort accessibility development takes, and the increased number of sales you get by doing it."[14]

-### Recommendations

-1. Further Research
-2. Prioritization
-3. Improving time pressures and training for software developers
-4. More capabilities of Languages such as LDL
-5. Visually-Impaired User Feedback
-6. Not just basic playable, enable evenly-matched play against able-bodied users and the ability to adjust map levels, game settings, personalized characters (through use of audio/voice rather than appearance)
-7. Games must still be games when adapted.
-Not just usable, but enjoyable
-8. Make use of available software development tools, such as LDL, and research performed for visually impaired games
-9. Introduce and implement an industry standard of guidelines for accessible gaming for the visually impaired. define a minimum accessibility standard
-10. Allowing users to make modifications to game.

-### Conclusion

 ### References